crtalbot98/take-home-assessment-vending-machine/README.md

 # vending-machine-assessment

 ## To run the Express API.
   1. There needs to be an .env file with a MONGODB_URL variable.
-Please let me know if you want this.
   2. Make sure to run npm install
   3. npm run build
   4. npm run start